Yu Zhengsheng 俞正声

 1945

-Politburo Standing Committee Member and Chair of Chinese People’s Political Consultative Conference.
-Nominally responsible for Tibet policy
+Chair of Chinese People’s Political Consultative Conference and Chair of Tibet Small Leading Group, therefore nominally responsible for Tibet policy

 Yu Zhengsheng